 Teladoc providers are:

-- U.S. board-certified in emergency medicine, internal medicine, family practice, pediatrics, dermatology and behavioral health.
+- U.S. board-certified in emergency medicine, internal medicine, family practice and pediatrics.

 - State-licensed in their respective states.
 When you call Teladoc, you will always speak with a provider licensed to practice medicine in your state.

-- Experienced physicians with an average of 20 years in practice in medical specialties including pediatrics, family medicine, emergency medicine, internal medicine, dermatology or behavioral health.
+- Experienced physicians with an average of 20 years in practice in medical specialties.

 - Verified through the National Practitioner Data Bank and the American Medical Association for medical licensure, training and education, work history and malpractice history.